yogenderPalChandra/spark/README.md

   * conda install -c anaconda beautifulsoup4

-Which files to work with?
+#### Which files to work with?

 1. All the html files
 2. file.py is executable python file
-3. DefForAllCode.ipynb is jupyter notebook with all th comments
+3. DefForAllCode.ipynb is jupyter notebook with all the comments